 - Squeeze your cooked broccoli dry with a clean kitchen towel if you started with frozen.
 Cut up into small pieces as needed.

-- Working with one piece of dough at a time, coating with flour as needed if sticky, flatten into a disc.
+- Working with one piece of dough at a time, flatten into a disc.

 - Place pizza sauce, broccoli and cheese into the center.
 Fold in the dough to enclose the fillings.